JaneliaSciComp/workstation/README.md

 ![Workstation Screenshot](docs/screenshot.png)

-The Janelia Workstation currently supports two large-scale team projects at Janelia Research Campus: **FlyLight** and **MouseLight**:
+The Janelia Workstation currently supports two large-scale team projects at Janelia Research Campus:
-* The **MouseLight** tools have been fully open sourced and made available here with complete documentation.
+* The [MouseLight](https://www.janelia.org/project-team/mouselight) tools have been fully open sourced and made available here with complete documentation.
 These tools enable neuron tracing and connectomics on terabyte-scale Mouse brain volumes.
-* The **FlyLight** tools have been partially open sourced, and not yet officially supported.
-At Janelia, these tools will support search, browsing, and annotation of millions of confocal-imaged Fly nervous systems.
+* The [FlyLight](https://www.janelia.org/project-team/flylight) tools have been partially open sourced, and not yet officially supported.
+At Janelia, these tools support search, browsing, and annotation of millions of confocal-imaged Fly nervous systems.
 In the future they will be fully released here.

 ## License and Citation Agreement